 On Aug.
 25, 1944, the French 2nd Armored Division and the U.S. 4th Infantry Division liberated Paris from Nazi rule after four years of German occupation.
 Just before the city was liberated, Adolf Hitler ordered Gen. Dietrich von Choltitz to destroy the city’s landmarks, and burn the city down.
 The German commander refused to carry out the order.
 This photo, taken by Jack Downey, shows crowds lining the Champs-Élysées as Allied tanks pass through the Arc de Triomphe.

 On Aug.
 14, 1945, Japan surrendered to the Allied forces, marking the end of World War II.
 As news of the surrender spread, Americans poured into the streets to celebrate.
-Photographer Alfred Eisenstaedt snapped this iconic image of a sailor kissing a woman in Times Square, which first ran in Life magazine and instantly became of the world’s most recognizable photos.
+Photographer Alfred Eisenstaedt snapped the iconic image of a sailor kissing a woman in Times Square, which first ran in Life magazine and instantly became of the world’s most recognizable photos.
+In this photo, we see the same kiss from a different angle, as photographed by U.S. Navy Lieut.
+Victor Jorgensen.

-In 1946, former military general Juan Domingo Perón was elected president of Argentina, winning 56 percent of the popular vote.
+In 1946, former military general Juan Domingo Perón was elected president of Argentina, winning 56% of the popular vote.
 The year before, Perón had married actress Eva Duarte (who would come to be known as "Evita”).
 Perón and his wife went on to form trade unions, universalize social security, and make education free before his ouster in 1955.
-In this image from the Buenos Aires Historical Archive, Perón, Evita, and Buenos Aires’ provincial governor Domingo Mercante read the newspaper on the day of the election.
+In this image from the Buenos Aires Historical Archive, Perón, Evita, and Buenos Aires’ provincial governor, Domingo Mercante, read the newspaper on the day of the election.

 In June of 1948, American baseball legend Babe Ruth made his final appearance at Yankee Stadium.
 Weakened by the cancer that would soon claim his life, friends helped Ruth into his uniform.
 "He looked tired, very tired; the power that had been his in his youth and manhood was slowly ebbing away,” photographer Nat Fein recalled.
 The beloved sports icon nevertheless received a roaring ovation from the stands, and Fein’s image, shot for the New York Herald Tribune, won a Pulitzer Prize the following year.